 A pure terra cotta (red burning) clay that we dig straight out of the ground and grind into a powder.
 It is highly plastic and very smooth (fine particled).
-Its plasticity and dry hardness make it suitable in earth-mortars, green construction, pastes that need to be sticky and slurries that need to suspend well.
+It is suitable in earth-mortars, green construction, ovens and heaters, pastes that need to be sticky and slurries that need to suspend well.

-As noted, if exposed to the rain, this clay will wash away (although much slower than dirt or other clays).
-It is possible to incorporate a hardener in your mix to give it more resistance the water slaking.
+As noted, if exposed to the rain, this clay will slake and wash away (although much slower than dirt or other clays).
+It is possible to incorporate a hardener to give it more resistance the water slaking.
 Building supply stores have products suitable for this.

 Drying Shrinkage: 8.0-9.0%